dmaser/java-email-forwarder/README.md

 2. Add to Eclipse workspace, if desired: Import -> Import Existing Projects into Workspace

-3. replace "????" in build.properties
+3. replace instances of "????" in build.properties

-4. replace "????" in email.properties
+4. replace instances of "????" in email.properties

 5. In root of project run: